 These spheroidal particles are made to produce a natural chemical called interleukin-2, a cytokine that prompts white blood cells to come into action in the body's effort to fight cancer.

-These beads were first tested in recent laboratory tests.
-The researchers 'tossed' them into malignant tumors within the peritoneum, the membrane that lines the abdominal cavity.
-Here, drug factories have been shown to selectively generate a concentration of interleukin-2 within tumors, without ending up elsewhere.
+These spheres were tested for the first time in recent laboratory tests.
+The researchers 'threw' them into malignant tumors within the peritoneum, the membrane that lines the abdominal cavity.
+Here, drug factories were shown to selectively generate a concentration of interleukin-2 within tumors, without ending up elsewhere.

 The experiments carried out